 The American Board of Lifestyle Medicine has approved 18.0 maintenance of certification credits for this learning activity.

-The AAFP has reviewed Reversing Type 2 Diabetes and Insulin Resistance with Lifestyle Medicine and deemed it acceptable for up to 18.00 Enduring Materials, Self-Study AAFP Prescribed credits.
-Term of Approval is from 10/16/2021 to 10/16/2022.
-Physicians should only claim the credit commensurate with the extent of their participation in the activity.
+The AAFP has reviewed Remission of Type 2 Diabetes and Reversal of Insulin Resistance with Lifestyle Medicine and deemed it acceptable for up to 18.00 Enduring Materials, Self-Study AAFP Prescribed credits.
+Term of Approval is from 11/10/2022 to 11/10/2023.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.